top of page

 Actual Aircraft Wire & Cable Colour

-I started by using a different colour for each connection type:
+When I started on my first sim build, I used a different colour for each connection type:

 Yellow = Leds